adamwan-nexplore/guidebook-nxp-hk/how-we-develop/github.md

 ## Access Rights

+Is managed with `Teams`.

-- Manage by Github Teams.
-Never manage by individual users
+- Be avoid to grant accesses to individual users

-- Always have at least two teams `-devops` (owner) and `-developers`
+- Have at least two teams `-devops` (owners) and `-developers`

 ## Reference